Skip to main content

 • Substance abuse

-Follow-up trainings and meetings are also held for volunteer counselors to make sure they are well equipped to deal with each call they receive.
-Supervisors are also present at each shift to handle more difficult calls/situations.
-These hopeline peer counselors are NOT licensed professionals.
+Follow-up training meetings are regularly held for all volunteer counselors to make sure they are well-equipped to deal with each call they receive.
+Supervisors are present at each shift to handle the more difficult calls/situations.
+Our Hopeline peer counselors are NOT licensed professionals.

-The Muslim American Society Social Services Foundation (MAS-SSF) in Sacramento sponsors and is the mother organization of the AMALA Hopeline.
-MAS-SSF is a part of MAS Sacramento, which is a local chapter of the national Muslim American Society.
+Sacramento-based Muslim American Society-Social Services Foundation (MAS-SSF) is the parent organization of the AMALA Hopeline.
+MAS-SSF is part of MAS Sacramento, the local chapter of the national Muslim American Society.